Crowdfund-Ed: The 4 Truths of Crowdfunding

 2. The crowd isn’t going to find your campaign

 ...unless they are connected to it.
 That leads me to another major misconception: that social media will connect people to your project.
-You have to work your social media.
+You have to work on your social media.
 You need to have varying messages tagging and targeting different audiences.

 3. It isn’t all about online sharing and marketing